jgravelle/Groqqle/README.md

    {
      "query": "your search query",
      "num_results": 20,
-     "max_tokens": 4096
+     "max_tokens": 4096,
-   }
+     "search_type": "web"  // Use "web" for web search or "news" for news search }
    ```

    Note: The API key is managed through environment variables, so you don't need to include it in the request.

-4. The API will return a JSON response with your search results in the order: title, description, URL.
+4. The API will return a JSON response with your search results in the order: title, description, URL, source, and timestamp (for news results).

 Example using Python's `requests` library: